Ubuntu 22.04 guide

 Retrieving backups of home directory

 Often times you can accidentally misplace or delete an important file.
-If you are in a situation where a file you need is missing it may be worthwhile to look through the snapshot directory for backups.
+If you are in a situation where a file you need is missing send a help request to RT with the specific file or directory and location you need recovered.

 SUDO privileges